LovelyShades/Alanna_Matundan_Projects/README.md

 WIP_PetCloudWebsite_API_Usage
 Currently developing a responsive Pet Adoption Website using HTML, CSS, and JavaScript.
 The project incorporates API integration to display real-time pet listings, with features like search, filters, and dynamic content updates to enhance user interactivity and navigation.

+Rivaldle Website (private shared code) but you can find the website at www.rivaldle.com